Bodywork and Craniosacral Therapy at NEKAWA

 • the body’s stress and relaxation responses

-Rather than overriding symptoms, this work supports the body to come out of protective states and return towards balance.
+Rather than overriding the body’s signals, this work supports the body to come out of protective states and return towards balance.

 This makes it particularly suitable for people who feel: